Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 - Passed the code through PEP8 linter and confirmed there are no problems.
 - Given invalid options to ensure the function will check if the user wanted to continue playing or quit the game.
 - Tested in my local terminal and Heroku terminal.
+-  Tested by peers and my mentor.

 # Bugs
 ### Solved Bugs

-When I wrote the project,notable errors included:
+When I wrote the project, notable errors included:

 - Unwanted white spaces.
-- Incorrect indentation , which resulted in the program not working properly.
+- Incorrect indentation, resulting in the program not functioning correctly.
 - Incorrect line spaces between functions.
-- Within each function , the nested "if" statement within the "else" statement was not working properly as it had not been structured properly.
+- Within each function, the nested "if" statement within the "else" statement did not work properly as the structure was incorrect.

 ### Remaining Bugs
 - No bugs remaining.